Balatan: History

-Balatan is not an old municipality like the other towns in the fourth district.
-It was once a sitio known as Siramag which belonged to the town of Nabua.
+Balatan was once a sitio known as Siramag which belonged to the town of Nabua.

 In 1951, Camarines Sur Provincial Board Member Gregorio O. Balatan Sr. proposed a resolution to divide Nabua into two municipalities: Nabua and Balatan.
 Balatan then was separated from its mother town and became independent on December 3, 1951, under Executive Order (EO) No. 485 of then President Elpidio Quirino.
 It was named after Don Rufino Balatan which is the father of Board Member Gregorio O. Balatan Sr.

-Seven years after its establishment as a town, the Parish of Our Mother of Perpetual Help was erected by Archbishop Pedro P. Santos.
-Balatan observes the annual Pintakasi fiesta celebration every February 16–18.

 Geography

-This town bounded by the municipalities of Bula, Bato, and Nabua, as well as bordering on the Ragay Gulf.
+This town bounded by the municipalities of Bula, Bato, and Nabua, as well as Ragay Gulf.

 Animasola Island is part of this municipality's territory.

 Barangays

 Balatan is politically subdivided into 17 barangays.
+Each barangay consists of puroks and some have sitios.